-Get a sneak peek of the machinery and related innovations we’re bringing to PACK EXPO in 2021.
-We have solutions in thermoforming, flow wrapping, tray sealing, automation, augmented reality, and more.
+Get a sneak peek of the machinery and related innovations we’re bringing to IPPE in 2022.
+We have solutions in thermoforming, flow wrapping, tray sealing, automation, and more.

 Flexibility for your packaging line means...

-Thermoforming solutions are truly flexible and great for all types of food, medical, and industrial applications.
+Thermoforming solutions are truly flexible and great for all types of food applications.